Chomle

 Chomle is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
-It has about 70 inhabitants.
+It has about 80 inhabitants.

 Chomle lies approximately 14 km north of Rokycany, 23 km north-east of Plzeň, and 62 km south-west of Prague.

+History

+From 1960 to 1980, Chomle was part of Vejvanov.
+From 1 April 1980 to 23 November 1990, Chomle was a municipal part of Radnice.